-First, Robert gave us a thorough tour of the Transit Museum, particularly the section dedicated to kids on how power and transit work in New York.
+First, Robert gave us a thorough tour of the New York Transit Museum, particularly the section dedicated to kids on how power and transit work in New York.
 None of us were kids, but we were fascinated.
 Justin Bieber in doll-form conducting the train in the third rail exhibit did not go unnoticed.
 Then we ventured out along Joralemon Street to check out this townhouse:

 We then headed a few blocks over to Substation #21, active since 1908.
 The substation was built to power the IRT subway extention from Atlantic Avenue to both Flatbush Avenue and New Lots Avenue.
 It’s a real gem because it simultaneously houses both vintage equipment and modern functioning equipment.
 This wasn’t for any preservationist motive.
 The substation needed to keep running during its modernization, so we’re left with a wonderful side-by-side comparison today in the 21st century.
 (In case you’re wondering what a substation does, it coverts High Voltage AC current into the DC current used by the New York City subways.)